karthiknair-19/Credit-Score_Classifier-Artificial_nueral_network/README.md

 <!-- Project Description -->
 <p align="center">
-  A project that employs artificial neural networks to predict credit approval status for customers.
+  A project that employs artificial neural networks to predict credit approval score for customers.
 The system utilizes TensorFlow and Keras libraries, achieving an accuracy of 86 percent.
 </p>

 <!-- Project Features -->